-- 10. Each of the elements of the framework were reviewed and discussed by the Chief Executive Assurance Group which consists of the Chief Executive, all the directors and the Head of Finance and Audit.
-The following additional evidence was also reviewed to support the discussions: - Outcomes of Audit work in 2016/17. - Summary of external assurances received in the year (as listed in Appendix B). - Review of progress made on the actions included in the previous Annual Governance Statement.
+- 10. Each of the elements of the framework were reviewed and discussed by the Chief Executive's Assurance Group which consists of the Chief Executive Officer, all the directors and the Head of Finance and Audit.
+The following additional evidence was also reviewed to support the discussions: - Summary of external assurances received in the year (listed in Appendix B). - Review of progress made on the actions included in the previous Annual Governance Statement. - Annual cyber security assurances - Trends arising from internal audit and finance work in 2022/23.